HangingBallsack/Notes/INF226_notes.md

 # <font color = red>OS and application security - 07</font>
 ## **Operating systems**
 What is the role of the operating system?
-- Orchestrate processes (software)
+- Orchestrate processes (software).
-- Priovide an abstract interface for hardware (drivers)
+- Provide an abstract interface for hardware (drivers).

 Programs can communicate with the OS through **system calls,** which interrupts the program and returns the control to the OS

 **OS level priviledge separation**
-On the OS level individual processes have different protection for different resources:
+On the OS level, individual processes have different protection for different resources:
 - Memory:
    - Virtual memory mapping
    - Limits